juchertb/ReactMaterialUIShowcase/README.md

 Uses FakeRest and Mock Service Worker (MSW).
 MSW is an API mocking library for browser and Node.js (https://mswjs.io/docs).
 FakeRest is a browser library that intercepts AJAX calls to mock a REST server based on JSON data. https://github.com/marmelab/FakeRest.

-Because of this, records in the eCommerce\Products, eCommerce\Orders pages and others, can be created, updated and deleted within the current session.
+Because of this, records in the eCommerce\Products, eCommerce\Orders pages and others, can be created, updated and deleted within the current session without an actual API.

 Structure FakeRest data https://codesandbox.io/p/sandbox/github/okami101/vuetify-admin/tree/master/examples/demo-retail?file=%2Fsrc%2Fviews%2FDashboard.vue